wacncontent/CustomizeTool/output/articles/media-services/media-services-encode-with-dolby-digital-plus.md

 ##Encoding to Dolby Digital Plus 5.1 Multichannel

-To encode to Dolby Digital Plus 5.1 Multichannel, set Codec and EncoderMode attributes to “DolbyDigitalPlus”.
+To encode to Dolby Digital Plus 5.1 Multichannel, set Codec and EncoderMode attributes to "DolbyDigitalPlus".
 The number of channels encoded is specified using the AudioCodingMode attribute of the <DolbyDigitalPlusAudioProfile> element.
-For a 5.1 multichannel encoding set AudioCodingMode to “Mode32”.
+For a 5.1 multichannel encoding set AudioCodingMode to "Mode32".

 The following XML preset contains a complete Azure Media Encoder XML preset that produces an MP4 file with H264 Broadband 1080p video and Dolby Digital Plus 5.1 Multichannel audio.
 This preset also specifies to encode a Low Frequency Effects (LFE) channel, which is specified by setting the LFEOn attribute to true.
 Any attributes not specified will have their default values.